fulveland/fulveland/_drafts/vinegar-black.md

 Concerns:
 I had no way to know if there was toxins from the scrap metal or steel wool.
+I would really like to find some cooking grade iron ingots.
+Until then I will be dissolving all the old cast iron pans I can find.

+Historical References:
 I have found other books mentioning the use of iron as a dye when working with leather.

 When working with wool.